Olivia Harris

 Olivia Jane Harris (26 August 1948 – 9 April 2009) was a British social anthropologist whose work focused on the study of the Bolivian highlands.
 Her writing includes analyses of fertility, gender, money, conceptions of work and of time, the relation between law and custom, as well as the Inca and Spanish colonisation of current-day Bolivia.

 Early life and education

 Olivia Jane Harris was born on 26 August 1948 and read classics at St Anne's College, Oxford.
 She moved on to become a post-graduate student at the London School of Economics (LSE) anthropology department.
-As part of her studies, she conducted ethnographic fieldwork from 1972–1974 among Aymara speaking communities in Potosí, Bolivia.
+As part of her studies, she conducted ethnographic fieldwork from 1972 to 1974 among Aymara speaking communities in Potosí, Bolivia.

 Professional career

 Harris worked for most of her career at Goldsmiths' College, University of London, where she co-founded the Goldsmiths' anthropology department in 1986.
 She held visiting positions at the University of Chicago and the University of Oslo, before joining the LSE's department of anthropology.
 Harris became chair of the LSE department of anthropology in 2005.
 She also served as vice-president of the Royal Anthropological Society and on the 2008 Research Assessment Exercise.